The Pros and Cons of Crowdsourcing in Advertising

-Victors & Spoils maintains a database counting hundreds (or maybe even thousands) of creatives, and they will access this database as and when they need work producing.
-A creative brief will be issued to the crowd, the ideas will come flooding in, and directions are chosen from the ideas the agency receives.
+Victors & Spoils maintains a large database of creatives, and they will access this database as and when they need work produced.
+A creative brief is issued to the crowd, the ideas come flooding in, and directions are chosen from the ideas the agency receives.

-The Talent Pool Is Huge: An ad agency built on crowdsourcing can choose from thousands of available creatives.
+- The talent pool is large: An advertising agency built on crowdsourcing can choose from thousands of available creatives.

-The Work, Theoretically, Is Fresher: You can have different teams working on the same client for years, rather than tapping a select few times and draining the creative well dry.
+- The work, theoretically, is fresher: You can have different teams working on the same client for years to obtain new ideas, rather than repeatedly tapping a select few and draining the creative well dry.

-You Have Access to International Talent: The barriers are gone, you can team up a writer in India with a designer in Japan, all via cloud computing.
+- You have access to international talent: The geographical barriers no longer exist, as you can team up a writer in India with a designer in Japan, all via cloud computing.

-Collaboration: Great collaboration across multiple disciplines, languages, and age ranges.
+- Collaboration: Great teamwork and collaboration across multiple disciplines, languages, and age ranges.

-Below Average Wages: They average out to fall well below average, for the lucky ones who actually have their ideas chosen.
+- Below average wages: They fall well below the average salary, for the lucky ones who actually have their ideas chosen.

-A Greater Probability of Failure: Creative departments in the world's top agencies are staffed with the best minds.
-The talent pool that remains is not comprised of the top-level talent, as 99% of those are employed.
-Crowdsourcing sacrifices an expensive A-team for a much cheaper B-team.
+- A greater probability of failure: Creative departments in the world's top agencies are staffed with the best minds.
+The external talent pool that remains is not comprised of top-level talent, as 99% of those are employed.
+Crowdsourcing, therefore, sacrifices an expensive A-team for a much cheaper B-team.

-A Breakdown of Working Relationships: As creatives change on each job, it's tough to build solid relationships with reliable staff.
+- A breakdown of working relationships: As creatives change for each project, it's difficult to build solid relationships with reliable staff.

-No Accountability: With no contracts and low (or no) wages, the creative team will always be on the lookout for the bigger, better deal.
-When they take it, the agency has left the bag.
+- No accountability: With no contracts and low—or no—wages, the creative team will always be searching for a better deal.

 Because of its money-saving benefits and access to fresh creativity, crowdsourcing will likely continue to be used by some agencies in the industry.
 However, others may want to weigh the pros and cons to determine if it is a worthwhile strategy to adopt.